-Our operating cash flows have been the primary source of funding for our operations, and have been a source of funding many of our business acquisitions and capital expenditures.
-We generated strong operating cash flows in fiscal 2015 and 2014.
-Operating activities provided cash of \$89.7 million and \$114.8 million in 2015 and 2014, respectively while operating activities used cash of \$13.3 million in 2013.
-The changes in operating cash flows between 2013, 2014, and 2015 were largely driven by the terms of our largest customer contracts.
+The changes in operating cash flows between 2014 and 2016 were also impacted by the terms of some of our largest customer contracts.
 Our contract terms with our customers can have a significant impact on our operating cash flows.
 Contract terms, including payment terms on our long-term development contracts, are customized for each contract based upon negotiations with the respective customer.
-For some large long-term development contracts, we receive significant up-front cash payments from customers based upon the negotiated terms of these contracts.
+For some large long-term development contracts, primarily with our international customers, we receive significant up-front cash payments from customers based upon the negotiated terms of these contracts.
 The customized payment terms on long-term development projects also often include payment milestones based upon such items as the delivery of components of systems, meeting specific contractual requirements in the contracts, or other events.
 These milestone payments can vary significantly based upon the negotiated terms of the contracts.
 Changes in the amount of unbilled accounts receivable are reflective of the difference between when costs are incurred and when we are entitled to receive milestone payments.

-In 2015, CGD Services and CTS contributed to positive operating cash flows, while CGD Systems operations used cash.
-In 2014, all three segments contributed to positive operating cash flows and in 2013, CGD Services contributed positive operating cash flows, while the operating activities of both CGD Systems and CTS used cash.
+In 2016 and 2015, CTS and CGD Services contributed to positive operating cash flows, while CGD Systems operations used cash, primarily due to the acquisition related expenses described above.
+In 2014, all three segments contributed to positive operating cash flows.